 What if they use outdated content?
 What if they can’t find the content they need?
 What if they don’t have the necessary brochures or catalogues needed to answer specific customer questions?

 The answer is technology.
 Leverage technology like a sales force productivity mobile app to make this content available anytime and anywhere they may need it – 24/7.
-Make your content library easily accessible anytime and anyplace your reps have their tablets or smartphones.
+Make your content library easily accessible anytime and anywhere your reps have their tablets or smartphones.
 Make it easy to navigate with a simple and intuitive user interface.
 Ensure your reps always have only the most current content by managing what’s available through a CMS.
-Even gain valuable insights about what content your reps are using, when they’re using it and how often through automatic feedback channels built into the app’s analytics.
+Even gain valuable insights about what content your reps are using as well as when and how they're using it through automatic feedback channels built into the app’s analytics.

 Begin With a Different End In Mind